 Should You Try Intermittent Fasting if You Have an Autoimmune Disease?

 Have you heard of intermittent fasting?
 It’s the latest craze in the world of health and fitness, boasting tons of health benefits!
-Studies show that intermittent fasting, which has been practiced for thousands of years, has the potential to prevent and reverse chronic illnesses such as obesity, hypertension, and asthma.1 It even shows significant promise for improving autoimmune diseases including rheumatoid arthritis and multiple sclerosis.
+Studies show that intermittent fasting, which has been practiced for thousands of years, has the potential to prevent and reverse chronic illnesses such as obesity, hypertension, and asthma.1 Additionally, intermittent fasting may be a means for you to support a healthy gut barrier.
+It even shows significant promise for improving autoimmune diseases including rheumatoid arthritis and multiple sclerosis.
 So if you have an autoimmune condition, you may be wondering if you, too, could benefit from intermittent fasting.
 Here’s everything you need to know before diving in.

 What is Intermittent Fasting?

 Intermittent fasting (IF) is a catch-all term for eating patterns that cycle between periods of eating and not eating.
 There are many different methods of IF, with fasting periods that last from 12 hours up to three weeks!
-The most common intermittent fasting methods, however, typically involve daily 16-hour fasts, or fasting for 24 hours once or twice a week.2 With a daily fast you would designate an 8-hour “eating window,” where you would only eat between the hours of 12pm-8pm, for example.
+The most common intermittent fasting methods, however, are shorter.
+They typically involve daily 16-hour fasts, or fasting for 24 hours once or twice a week.2 For example, during a daily fast you would designate an 8-hour “eating window,” where you would only eat between the hours of 12pm-8pm.

-Fasting has a long history in cultures around the world, many of whom practice fasting for religious or spiritual purposes including followers of Islam, Christianity, Judaism and Buddhism.
+Fasting has a long history in cultures around the world, many of whom practice fasting for religious or spiritual purposes.
 Periods of fasting were also a natural part of our evolution.
 Our hunter-gatherer ancestors could not always find food to eat, and so our bodies adapted to function for extended periods of time without eating.
 It is only recently that the scientific community has begun to research the various health applications of IF, with studies showing the potential of fasting to reduce oxidative damage and inflammation, optimize energy metabolism, and boost cellular protection.

 Benefits of Intermittent Fasting